 “I really don’t care how you feel about him.”

-What I care about is what you are focusing on with your kids.
+Parents: what matters is what you are focusing on with your kids.

 Someone I really respect in kids and family ministry, Reggie Joiner, says this in his book Think Orange: